 What is a cappuccino?

 Cappuccino is one of those drinks that you likely have heard of but may not know what it actually is.
 A cappuccino is a specialty drink based on quality espresso and is often confused with the latte.

 A cappuccino, like a latte, is made with shots of espresso and steamed milk for a mix of creamy and bitter, rich flavors.
 However, a cappuccino is made differently and has a very different ratio of espresso to milk.
-Unlike its American born cousin, the cappuccino more heavily highlights to rich espresso; a latte is milder and has a just a touch of that signature coffee flavor.
+Unlike its American-born cousin, the cappuccino more heavily highlights to rich espresso; a latte is milder and has just a touch of that signature coffee flavor.

 A typical cappuccino is made with one part espresso, one part steamed milk, and one part foamed milk, for a creamy but powerful drink.
 While coffee can be used in a pinch, rich espresso is best for optimal results.
 Cappuccinos, like lattes, are typically prepared using some sort of espresso machine.

 Another reason why it is more popular in Europe perhaps is size: while Americans are often accustomed to large coffee drinks, a typical cappuccino is a more modest serving size, with five to six ounces of rich espresso and steamed milk.
 In fact, a cappuccino that is produced in large sizes, such as twelve ounces or more, might be suspect as a latte instead of a cappuccino.
 You would be able to tell by the lighter more diluted tint and the more creamy, more mild flavor.

 There is also a process of making an authentic, artisan cappuccino: